KIrynaW/art-history-quiz/README.md

   &nbsp;&nbsp;------->&nbsp;&nbsp;![Play Agian button hover function](docs/features-screenshots/startagain_function.jpg)

 ### **Possible Future Features**
-1. **User Registration/Login:**
+**Online Presence**
-   - Players can create an account or log in using social media.
+ - Create a sign up section on the landing page so players can create an account or log in using social media.
-   - Players can invite friends to challenge their scores or compete in real-time quizzes.
+ - Enable players to invite friends to challenge their scores or compete in real-time quizzes.

+**Quiz Theme Variety**
+ - Create several types of art quizes that are accesible from the landing page; verbal quizes and image base; covering topics such as art movements, design history, 21 century art, art techniques, design techniques.

+**Internal Features**
+ - When the quiz is are completed, on the end of quiz page, to provide links to articles or video related to the topics covered, so the user can learn more and dive deeper into areas of interest.
+ - Give option to take the quiz with a timer to stimulate exam environment
+ - Create a section with testimonials from other users to build trust and encourage participation.

+ **Other Advancements**
+ - Use an obfuscator tool to disquize the code that can identify answers to the quiz questions or help the user cheat.

+7.

 ***